History of Montreal Canadiens in Timeline

 Montreal Canadiens

-The Montreal Canadiens, nicknamed "the Habs", are a professional ice hockey team based in Montreal.
-They are members of the Atlantic Division in the Eastern Conference of the National Hockey League (NHL).
-Since 1996, their home games have been played at the Bell Centre, formerly known as Molson Centre.
-Prior to this, the team played at the Montreal Forum for 7 decades, during which time they won all but their first two Stanley Cup championships.
+The Montreal Canadiens, nicknamed the Habs, are a professional ice hockey team based in Montreal, competing in the NHL's Eastern Conference, Atlantic Division.
+They have played at the Bell Centre since 1996, having previously played at the Montreal Forum for seven decades, during which they won all but their first two Stanley Cup championships.

 On December 4, 1909, the Montreal Canadiens were founded by J. Ambrose O'Brien as a charter member of the National Hockey Association (NHA).